 An “I” (Incomplete) is given to a student who has failed to fulfill all requirements of a course.
 The student may petition the instructor before the close of the term to assign an end-of-term mark of “I” indicating incomplete performance.
 The instructor may agree to this mark when, as a result of serious illness or other justifiable cause, the work cannot be completed by the end of the term.
 An “I” will not be granted to a student who has been excessively absent during the term or who has simply failed to complete the work of the course before the close of the term without an exceptionally good reason.

 The responsibility for completing all course work rests with the student.
 Time limits are determined by instructor of record and a contract for course extension is signed by the student and faculty member.
 The maximum time limit for clearing an incomplete is one year from the end of the course.
 However, there may be a minimum time limit invoked when the course is a prerequisite for a course being taken the following semester.
 The Course Extension/Incomplete Grade form is found on the Office of Academic and Student Affairs website under “Student Use Forms.”
 The “I” carries no penalty and does not affect the grade-point average.
 Student records will be audited periodically, and students who show a consistent pattern of “I” grades may be placed on academic probation.
+In cases where a Contract for Course Extension is not submitted, a grade of "F" is assigned after one year from the end of the term in which the Incomplete was given.

 An “X” is given to a student who missed the regularly scheduled final examination, and the “X” functions as a failure until it is cleared.
 If the reason for absence is acceptable to the instructor of record and the Assistant/Associate Dean, an examination must be taken as soon as possible but not later than one month from the date of the regular final examination.
 A permanent grade is recorded after the final examination is taken.
 If the examination is not taken as specified, or if the reason for absence was not acceptable, the student receives an “F” in the course.